 In my mind, there is only one cruise deal website worth following: CruiseSheet.
 This site consistently has some of the lowest rates out there, and their interface is beautiful.
 If I don’t find anything on CruiseSheet or want to double-check a price, I go to the second-best website, vacationstogo.com.

 Hotels deals are pretty hard to find and often so limited that they don’t apply to a lot of people.
 Plus, as a hostel and Airbnb lover (if you’re new to Airbnb, get $35 off your first stay), I frequently just use points for hotel rooms (they’re damn expensive!).
-While lot of the travel hacking websites list hotel sales for large brands like Hilton and SPG, I also subscribe to the following:

 For tours and excursions, I keep an eye on the following companies by subscribing to their emails too:

 - Intrepid Travel – This is my favorite small group tour company.
 They hire local guides and are great for both solo travelers and couples/groups.

 - Busabout – Offers hop on, hop off bus trips all around Europe as well as sailing adventures and festival trips.

 - Context Travel – Context offers incredible intellectual walking tours all around the world.
 If you love learning about history and culture, this is the tour for you!